MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/transition-from-previous-sync-client.md

 - GOB160
 - MET150
 ms.assetid: 4100df3a-0c96-464f-b0a8-c20de34da6fa
-description: "Learn how to upgrade your users to the new OneDrive sync app (OneDrive.exe)."
+description: Learn how to transition users from the previous OneDrive for Business sync app (Groove.exe) so that they sync with the new OneDrive sync app (OneDrive.exe). ms.custom: seo-marvel-apr2020
 ---

 # Transition from the previous OneDrive for Business sync app